patthomasrick/kubernetes-json-schema/README.md

 ## Modifications

-This repository is a fork of garethr/kubernetes-json-schema.
+This repository is a fork of [garethr/kubernetes-json-schema](https://github.com/garethr/kubernetes-json-schema) and builds off of the work of others.
+The main purpose is to rebuild JSON schemas for newer versions of the Kubernetes API.

 It makes some modifications as listed below:

 - Builds via Docker now since openapi2jsonschema has trouble installing with later versions of Python/PIP
 - Adds a `kubernetes-api` directory with schemas for all Kubernetes versions
 - Adds minor versions to the `kubernetes-api` directory, so you can get schemas for Kubernetes 1.14.0, 1.14, 1.13.0, etc.
 - Improved build script that runs in Docker and builds in parallel
+- Automatic builds of schemas to Github pages: <https://patthomasrick.github.io/kubernetes-json-schema/>

 ## Summary